Destroy Boys: History

 The band was formed by Roditis and Mayugba on 6 October 2015 as an acoustic project, intending for Roditis to play drums and Mayugba to sing and play guitar.
 Their name was taken from the words that Mayugba wrote on her chalkboard at home during a period of relationship troubles.
 They released their debut EP "Mom Jeans" digitally in 2015 with Roditis singing and Mayugba on acoustic guitar.
 Not long after, Knight's mother said she would not continue paying for his drums lesson unless he joined a band, leading to him contacting Mayugba, whom he knew as the child of Phallucy guitarist Sonny Mayugba and the Skirts vocalist Lynn Mayugba.
 She replied by sending him their EP, which he was impressed by, leading to him joining the group, and Mayugba moving onto electric guitar.

-On April 6, 2016, they released the EP "Grimester", their first release with Knight.
-On February 4, 2017 they released two singles, "Methatonin" and "Gold Medal".
+On April 6, 2016, via their former record label "donut warriors", they released the EP "Grimester", their first release with Knight.
+On February 4, 2017, they released two singles, "Methatonin" and "Gold Medal".
 Enzo Malaspina of Mt.
 Eddy joined the band briefly in 2017, as a bass player, recording on their second album and performing with them live, later joined by his brother Chris on drums, after Knight's departure They were nominated for awards in the 2017 Sacramento Area Music Awards in the categories "New Artist", "Punk/post-punk" and "Teen".
 On February 4, 2018, they played at Submerge magazine's tenth-anniversary show, along with Sam I Jam, Horseneck and Screature.
 On April 6, 2018, they released the singles "Crybaby" and "Vixen", around this time Roditis began playing rhythm guitar live for the band.
 In June 2018 they released the fifth single, "American River" from their second album opened for Sons of an Illustrious Father at a sold-out gig at Chicago's Schubas venue, and opened for The Regrettes on their "Come Through" North American tour.
 On October 27, they played at the UC Theatre for Uncool Halloween III, with SWMRS, Bleached, Beach Goons, Mt.
 Eddy and Small Crush.
 On September 27, they released the sixth single, "Soundproof", from their second album "Make Room", for which they announced the information at the same time.
 "Make Room" was released on October 19, 2018, with Joey Armstrong and Chris Malaspina sharing drum duties and Cole Becker and Enzo Malaspina sharing bass duties.

-On January 24, 2020 they released the single "Fences", followed on April 23, 2020 by "Honey I'm Home".
-On February 17, 2021 the band made their debut on Hopeless Records with the single "Muzzle", which appeared on their third LP Open Mouth, Open Heart on October 8th of the same year.
+On January 24, 2020, they released the single "Fences", followed on April 23, 2020, by "Honey I'm Home".
+On February 17, 2021, the band made their debut on Hopeless Records with the single "Muzzle", which appeared on their third LP Open Mouth, Open Heart on October 8 of the same year.

+Their fourth studio album, Funeral Soundtrack #4, released on August 8, 2024.
+The lead single, "Boyfeel", was released on June 6, 2024, along with an announcement of the upcoming album.